serverless/serverless/docs/providers/aws/guide/iam.md

 provider:
   name: aws
   # declare one of the following...
   role: myDefaultRole                                                  # must validly reference a role defined in the service
-  role: arn:aws:iam::0123456789:role//my/default/path/myDefaultRole  # must validly reference a role defined in your account
+  role: arn:aws:iam::0123456789:role//my/default/path/roleInMyAccount  # must validly reference a role defined in your account
-  role: { 'Fn::GetAtt': ['myDefaultRole', 'Arn'] }                   # must validly resolve to the ARN of a role you have the rights to use
+  role:                                                                # must validly resolve to the ARN of a role you have the rights to use
+    Fn::GetAtt:
+      - myRole
+      - Arn

 functions:
   func0: # will assume 'myDefaultRole'